realstorypro/macron-1/README.md

 # Local Setup

 #### Setting Up Database
 You can import the database from an existing Heroku application with __pg:pull__ command.
+Replace the __postgresql-symmetrical-54909__ with the name of the database and __demo-idealogic-io-305__ with the name of the app you are pulling from.

 ```bash
 heroku pg:pull postgresql-symmetrical-54909 aquarius_development --app demo-idealogic-io-305
 foreman run rake components:setup